SystemRDL/PeakRDL-regblock/docs/index.rst

 ============

 PeakRDL-regblock is a free and open-source control & status register (CSR) compiler.
-This code generator that will translate your SystemRDL register descripton into a synthesizable SystemVerilog RTL module that can be easily instantiated into your hardware design.
+This code generator that will translate your SystemRDL register description into a synthesizable SystemVerilog RTL module that can be easily instantiated into your hardware design.